-HEAD OF DEPARTMENT COURSE DETAILS

-Mrs I Barnes
+HEAD OF FRENCH Mrs I Barnes Examination ibarnes@gordons.school Exam Board Edugas Specification 603/0071/1 Prescribed works:

-ibarnes@gordons.school Examination

-The course is examined as a whole at
+The course is examined as a whole at end of Year 13.

-Exam Board

-Eduqas Unit 1: Social Issues and Trends

-- Students will study three topics with

-Specification and personal identity and education a
+Unit 1: Social Issues and Trends Students will study three topics within this unit; families and citizenship, youth trends and personal identity and education and employment opportunities.

-603/0071/1

-Unit 2: Understanding the French spo
+Unit 2: Understanding the French speaking world

-For this unit students will study regio

-and music in the French speaking wor
+For this unit students will study regional culture and heritage in France, media, art, film and music in the French speaking world.

-Prescribed works:

-Short story: Vercors: Le Silence de la I

-Film: Éric Toledano, Olivier Nakache: I
+Short story: Vercors: Le Silence de la Mer Film: Éric Toledano, Olivier Nakache: Les Intouchables.

 Unit 3: Diversity and difference

-In this unit students will study m

-marginalization, cultural enrichment a
+In this unit students will study migration and integration, cultural identity and marginalization, cultural enrichment and difference and discrimination and diversity.

+Unit 4: France 1940-1950